 5. Identify and prepare for potential risks

-By focusing on these key areas and applying proven strategies, CMOs have the power to turn the challenges of a corporate spin-off into brand growth and value creation.
-Remember, your role is pivotal in ensuring the newly independent entity emerges with a strong, differentiated brand identity that resonates with all stakeholders.
+By focusing on these key areas and applying proven strategies, CMOs have the power to ensure a corporate spin-off results in brand growth and substantial value creation.
+Remember, you are pivotal in ensuring the newly independent entity emerges with a strong, differentiated brand identity that resonates with all stakeholders.